CodebenderSu/zhu-li/README.md

   * `title:Cool title` `url:https://cool-link.yxj` =>
   > [Cool title]()

-* **authname** - The name of the author, although you could also think of it like a subtitle.
+* **authname** - The name of the author, although you could also think of it like a header.
 Limited to 256 characters.
 * **authicon** - The URL for adding an icon next to the author name.
 * **authurl** - The URL for the author, if you want to add a link.
 * **thumbnail** - The URL of an image to add to the upper right-hand corner of the embed.